 It starts with market research.
-That is, taking your idea and researching if the market is ready for it and how you can make money with your idea.
-Survey, test out your prototype, pitch your product prior to going all in.
-Even better if you can find buyers.
-What you don’t want to happen is making huge investments in a product no one is interested in purchasing.
-A crazy, but great example, is the episode of the Simpsons, when Homer designs a car.
+That is, taking your idea and researching if the market is ready for it.
+You’re asking yourself how you can make money with your idea.
+Survey.
+Let others test out your prototype.
+And pitch your product to those willing to lend an ear prior to going all in.
+Even better, find buyers and make presales.
+What you don’t want to happen is to make huge investments in a product that no one is interested in purchasing.
+A crazy, but great example, is the episode of the Simpsons when Homer designs a car.

 Rather than fall into the trap of build it and they will come, ask questions.

 - What is your profitable idea?

 - Why would your target audience care about what you’re offering?